hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 In this and the following several sections, we discuss the steps to install and use hypre on a Unix-like operating system, such as Linux, AIX, and Mac OS X.
-Alternatively, the CMake build system [CMakeWebPage]_ can be used, and is the best approach for building hypre on Windows systems in particular (see the ``INSTALL`` file for details).
+Alternatively, the CMake build system [CMakeWeb]_ can be used, and is the best approach for building hypre on Windows systems in particular (see the ``INSTALL`` file for details).

 After unpacking the hypre tar file, the source code will be in the ``src``